During the debate over the French security bill (LOPPSI), the government opposed all the amendments seeking to minimize the risks

 being deployed in an attempt to control the Internet at the expense of freedoms , concludes Jérémie Zimmermann, spokesperson for La Quadrature du Net.

 French lawmakers will vote today on a proposal to filter Internet traffic.
-Part of a new security bill, the measure is supposedly
+Part of a new security bill, the measure is supposedly to

-to catch child pornographers.
+catch child pornographers.
 Once the filtering system is in place, though, it will allow the government to censor other material too.

-The National Assembly has already spent two days debating the grandly titled Bill on direction and planning for the performance of domestic security, known as Loppsi II in French, with deputies voting to reject all the amendments that sought
+The National Assembly has already spent two days debating the grandly titled Bill on direction and planning for the performance of domestic security, known as Loppsi II in French, with deputies voting to reject all the amendments that

-to limit the Internet filtration provisions.
+sought to limit the Internet filtration provisions.

 If adopted as such, the law will oblige ISPs to block the access to the sites included on a list established by the French administration without any judicial control, under the pretext of the protection of children.
-When the need to fight against
+When the need to fight

-public communication services that are subject to the provisions of this article for which these persons must prevent the access without delay says article 4 of the law.
+addresses of online public communication services that are subject to the provisions of this article for which these persons must prevent the access without delay says article 4 of the law.

 Lionel Tardy also proposes to force the administrative authority to specify to the ISPs which are the filtering techniques they can use to block paedophilic sites.
-The law must not resume to ordering the blocking of the access to certain Internet
+The law must not resume to ordering the blocking of the access to certain

-sites, but indicate to ISPs what techniques they may use.
+Internet sites, but indicate to ISPs what techniques they may use.
 The obligation they bear should be an obligation of means and for that, the means that can be put in force must be listed said the deputy.